-Activity Risk Impact Control(s) Management Recruitment and retention of key staff Reduction in operating capacity Stimulating and safe working environment Balancing salary with longer term incentive plans Regulatory adherence Breach of rules Censure or withdrawal of authorisations Strong compliance regime instilled at all levels of the Group including regular review of any changes to current legislation Strategic Inadequate disaster Loss of key Robust compliance recovery procedures operational and Secure off site storage of financial data data Lack of recurring Over reliance on Development of cloud revenue capital sales which enabled subscription model can be unpredictabl e and new business lines Financial Liquidity, market and Inability to continue Robust capital management credit risk as a going concern policies and procedures Inappropriate controls Reduction in asset Appropriate authority and and accounting values investment levels as set out policies by Treasury and Investment Policies Audit Committee the Board.
-Financial reporting is carried out within a comprehensive financial planning and accounting framework with oversight by the Audit Committee.
-The Board has reviewed the need for an internal audit function and concluded that such a function is not currently appropriate given the size of the Group.
+Activity Risk Impact Control(s) Management Recruitment and retention of key staff Reduction in operating capacity Stimulating and safe working environment Balancing salary with long term incentive plans Regulatory adherence Breach of rules Censure or withdrawal of authorisations Strong compliance regime instilled at all levels of the Group including regular review of any changes to current legislation Strategic Inadequate disaster recovery procedures Lack of recurring revenue Loss of key operational and financial data Over reliance on capital sales which Robust compliance Secure off-site storage of data Development of cloud enabled subscription model Financial Liquidity, market and credit risk Inappropriate controls and accounting policies can be unpredictable Inability to continue as a going concern Reduction in asset values and new business lines Robust capital management policies and procedures Appropriate authority and investment levels as set out by Treasury and Investment Policies Audit Committee

 The Board of Directors has overall responsibility for the Group's system of internal control and for reviewing its effectiveness.
 The purpose of the system of internal control is to manage rather than eliminate the risk of failure to achieve business objectives and can only provide reasonable, but not absolute, assurance against material misstatement or loss.
 The Directors have established an organisational structure with clear operating procedures, and lines of responsibility.
-In particular, any capital investment requires a business case to be presented to and approved by
+In particular, any capital investment requires a business case to be presented to and approved by the Board.
+Financial reporting is carried out within a comprehensive financial planning and accounting framework with oversight by the Audit Committee.
+The Board has reviewed the need for an internal audit function and concluded that such a function is not currently appropriate given the size of the Group.
+Also, given the size of the Group, the Board considers that the lack of internal audit function does not materially affect the external audit of the Group.